America’s Amazing Ghost Town

 Lottie spoke to my unconscious.

 “In the winter, we dug a tunnel under twelve feet of snow to get from one side of Main Street to the next.
 That’s why we built homes closely together.
 None of us had seen winters so harsh—no matter what part of the world we came from.
-The only happy times were in summer—when you could stand on this porch and watch the dust clouds beyond the hills turned into a twenty horse stagecoach coming for our gold.”
+The only happy times here were in summer—when you could stand on this porch and watch the dust clouds beyond the hills turned into a twenty horse stagecoach coming to collect our gold.”

 In my head, I could imagine dirt streets bustling with townsfolk, each with a separate purpose.